1. Home

 What is overworking?

-The definition of overworking is an employee who works too much.
+The definition of overworking is working too much.
 This could be through working a significant amount of overtime, having a workload that is too much for them, or having a noticeably poor work-life balance.
 It is an act that can often lead to burnout.

 What can be the cause of overworking?